 October 14, 2014Venison is not only source of toxoplasmosis parasite

 Toxoplasmosis, a one-celled parasite found in many meats, can occur in South Carolina deer, but venison is not the only source of the disease, says a state Department of Natural Resources deer biologist.

-“Many people concerned about eating venison, or deer meat, have called the department asking about the likelihood of exposure to toxoplasmosis,” said Charles Ruth, Statewide Deer/Turkey Project supervisor for the Wildlife Section of the S.C.
+“Many people concerned about eating venison, or deer meat, have called the department asking about the likelihood of exposure to toxoplasmosis,” said Charles Ruth, Statewide Deer/Turkey Program coordinator for the Wildlife Section of the S.C.
 Department of Natural Resources (DNR).
 “Although the disease is often mentioned only in conjunction with venison, it can be found in many domestic meats including beef, pork, and sheep.
 Once you become aware of how the disease works, chances of exposure can be minimized, and venison can be safely consumed.”

 Toxoplasmosis is caused by a microscopic protozoan parasite, and it is one of the most common diseases transmitted from animals to humans.
 Authorities estimate that 30 to 60 percent of adults in the United States have been exposed to the parasite, but the organism rarely causes disease.
 Although most human infections are silent, there may be brief flu-like symptoms in some cases.
 The greatest risk of real illness in humans would likely be in someone whose immune system is already compromised.

 Since white-tailed deer can be infected with the toxoplasmosis organism, there is a chance that humans can become infected if the meat is not properly handled.
 This is also true for common domestic meats as well.